-Learn about some of Augusta's most interesting residents during Historic Augusta's annual Walk with the Spirits cemetery tours.
+Learn about some of Augusta's most interesting residents during Historic Augusta's annual Walk With the Spirits cemetery tours.

 Read a good book.

 Grab a feel-good fall read or a classic horror novel and spend a few hours reading outside with a mug of hot cider.
 Not sure what you want to read?
-Check with the guys over at The Book Tavern - they make great suggestions!
+Check with the folks over at The Book Tavern - they make great suggestions!